 Wireless settings for the router may be configured manually or by using a wizard.
 To use the wizard, click the Wireless Connection Setup Wizard button and then follow the steps that are described below.
 To configure the wireless settings manually, click the Manual Wireless Connection Setup button.
 The parameters for this window are described later in this section.
 The Wireless Security section that directly follows this Configuration section provides additional explanation for how to configure the WEP, WPA, WPA2, and WPA/WPA2 wireless security mode options.

 Click Next to continue.

-Enter a Wireless Network Name in the textbox, which is also known as the SSID, and then click Next to continue.
+Enter a Wireless Network Name in the textbox, which is also know as the SSID and select the desired level of wireless security, WEP, WPA. and then click Next to continue.